Romanian Air and Air Defence Forces

 These are quite dated and primarily used in the ground support role and in follow on strikes.
 There are over 150 in reserve including 100 Air Defence MiG-21PFM and MiG-21PF ‘Fishbed F’.
 Under development is the MiG-21 Lancer, production and exchange of technology limitations however will delay production into 1995.

-There are three versions of 2nd generation MiG-21s in service, the MiG-21RF Fishbed-H, or reconnaissance variant, 9 of the original 12 remain in service.
-There are 68 MiG-21M and 110 MiG-21MF Fishbed-J in operation, 35 ‘MF’s having been transferred to Romania from the former East Germany.
-The Fishbed-j forms the backbone of the air force with about half of the combat aircraft in use.
+There are three versions of 2nd generation MiG-21s in service, the MiG-21RF Fishbed-H reconnaissance variant, nine of the original 12 remain in service.
+Forming the backbone of the air force with about half of the combat aircraft is the Fishbed-J, there are 68 MiG-21M and 110 MiG-21MF Fishbed-J in operation, 35 ‘MFs’ having been transferred to Romania from the former East Germany.
 Additionally about 35 two seat training variants operated in the air combat training schools, these are a mix of MiG-21US and MiG-21UM Mongol-B, with advanced avionics.
 All fighter pilots spent time on this type to learn the basics of air combat.

 |71st Ftr Regt||TurziiAB||MiG-21MF||35|

 |86th Ftr Regt||Borcea AB||Mig-21MF||35|